 Remove the battery from the unit and fully charge prior to storage.

 9. Sharpen and balance the mower blade(s).

 10. Lubricate unit per the operator’s manual.

 Ensure engine has cooled.
 Cover unit and store in a clean, dry location out of the reach of children.
-Note: Never store unit in house (living area) or basement where ignition sources may be present, such as a hot water heater, space heater, or clothes dryer.
+Note: Never store unit in the house (living area) or basement where ignition sources may be present, such as a hot water heater, space heater, or clothes dryer.
 Gasoline and fumes are highly flammable and explosive.
 Fumes also can be dangerous if inhaled.